Mustafa Kemal Atatürk: Name

 Atatürk was born Mustafa.
-His second name Kemal (meaning "perfection" or "maturity" in Arabic) was given to him by his mathematics teacher, Captain Üsküplü Mustafa Efendi.
-According to Afet İnan, his teacher gave this name "in admiration of [Atatürk's] capability and maturity."
+His second name Kemal (meaning 'perfection' or 'maturity' in Arabic) was given to him by his mathematics teacher, Captain Üsküplü Mustafa Efendi.
+According to Afet İnan, his teacher gave this name "in admiration of [Atatürk's] capability and maturity".
 According to other sources, his teacher wanted to distinguish Atatürk from another student who was also named Mustafa.
 Andrew Mango suggests that he may have chosen the name himself as a tribute to the nationalist poet Namık Kemal.
 According to Alkan, Atatürk seems to have embraced the name Kemal during his army years.

-After receiving the surname Atatürk on his first ID card in 1934, his given name appeared as Kemal Atatürk, while the name Mustafa had disappeared altogether.
-In February 1935, Atatürk began to use his supposedly "original" name Kamâl.
-According to Tarama Dergisi (1934), kamal meant "fortification", "castle", "army", and "shield".
+After receiving the surname Atatürk on his first ID card in 1934, his name appeared as Kemal Atatürk, while the given name Mustafa had disappeared altogether.
+In February 1935, Atatürk began to use the Old Turkic name Kamâl.
+According to Tarama Dergisi (1934), kamal meant 'fortification', 'fortress', 'army', or 'shield'.
 On 4 February 1935, the government's official news agency Anadolu Agency gave the following explanation:

 However, Atatürk returned to the old spelling of Kemal from May 1937 and onwards.
 To make a soft transition, he avoided using the name as much as he could, either by not using it at all or by signing documents as 'K. Atatürk'.
-An official explanation was never given.
-Nevertheless, it was obvious that the issue with Atatürk's name was linked to the Turkish language reform.
+An official explanation was never given, but it is widely agreed that the issue with Atatürk's name was linked to the Turkish language reform.